 So, it is safer to use a digital thermometer.
-Also, if you are using a rectal thermometer do not forget to lubricate it before inserting.
+Also, if you are using a rectal thermometer do not forget to lubricate it before inserting it.

 5.Assorted bandages and gauge

-The bandages used for dogs first aid are called the “VET WRAP”.
+The bandages used for the dog’s first aid are called the “VET WRAP”.
 They are the self-adhering, water-repellent bandages that do not stick to the fur.

-Gauge is used to cover the wound to prevent excessive bleeding, act as a temporary support for fractures or can be used to cover mouth in case muzzle is not available.
+Gauge is used to cover the wound to prevent excessive bleeding, act as temporary support for fractures, or can be used to cover the mouth in case the muzzle is not available.
 Gauges are similar to those used in humans.

 Self-adhering, elastic and breathable adhesive tapes are used.
 These are used to secure the bandages at their position.

 Never apply adhesive tapes directly on the fur.
 They will adhere to the fur very strongly and are very difficult to remove from it, thereby causing fur to come out of the skin and hurting the pet tremendously.